farlee2121/DevEssentialsBlog/content/posts/2020-06-15-Splitting-Architecture.md

 ---
 date: "2020-06-15T00:00:00Z"
-excerpt: I was 'raised' on the iDesign school of architecture.
+summary: I was 'raised' on the iDesign school of architecture.
 To me architecture meant the high-level separation of concerns into clients, managers, engines, accessors, and resources. ... but now there is a new level of separation
 strip_title: false